-24 Ms. Selby stated she would happily utilize both days of the week if permitted.
+1 Ms. Selby stated she would happily utilize both days of the week if permitted.
 Councilor Koenig

-25 questioned where the scouts would be set up, and expressed safety concerns.
-Ms. Selby stated the

-- would be placed in the snow and the booths set up so that patrons would have to drive into the park to - 28 purchase the cookies thereby eliminating any hazard to the road and/or scouts.
-Councilor Koenig - clarified it would be down in the parking lot or off the edge of the parking lot so that people can come in - 30 and use the parking lot.
-Ms. Selby stated agreement. - 31
+- 2 questioned where the scouts would be set up, and expressed safety concerns.
+Ms. Selby stated the - 3 requirement for two adults to be present for each cookie booth.
+She stated her assumption something - 4 would be placed in the snow and the booths set up so that patrons would have to drive into the park to - 5 purchase the cookies thereby eliminating any hazard to the road and/or scouts.
+Councilor Koenig - 6 clarified it would be down in the parking lot or off the edge of the parking lot so that people can come in - 7 and use the parking lot.
+Ms. Selby stated agreement.

-32 Vice Chairman Mahon questioned if the Transfer Station has been reserved, and was informed Ms.

-- 33 Selby has reserved it.
+- 9 Vice Chairman Mahon questioned if the Transfer Station has been reserved, and was informed Ms. - Selby has reserved it.
 When asked, she stated the girl scouts would be all over Merrimack.
 There are - about 28 Girl Scout troops in the Town of Merrimack.
 Ms. Selby schedules all of the cookie booths for - all troops in Merrimack.
-There will be locations in Town like the Transfer Station, Shaw's provides for - two days at each location, they are at Sam's Club in Hudson, the WalMart and Lowe's in Amherst, etc. - 37 - Councilor Rothhaus asked, and was informed the troops that would be utilizing Watson Park are - 39 Merrimack Girl Scout troops.
-Councilor Koenig clarified sales would occur between the hours of 10:00 - 40 a.m. and 2:00 p.m.
+There will be locations in Town like the Transfer Station, Shaw's provides for - two days at each location, they are at Sam's Club in Hudson, the WalMart and Lowe's in Amherst, etc.

+- Councilor Rothhaus asked, and was informed the troops that would be utilizing Watson Park are - Merrimack Girl Scout troops.
+Councilor Koenig clarified sales would occur between the hours of 10:00 - a.m. and 2:00 p.m.

-41 MOTION CARRIED 7-0-0
+MOTION CARRIED 7-0-0

-- 42

-- 43 The Council returned to the regular order of business.
+The Council returned to the regular order of business.

-- 44